Maddest-Lad/Reddit-Wallpaper-Roulette/README.md

 Modify `example_windows.bat` replacing `C:\Path\To\python.exe` with the path to your python 3 executable Then replace `C:/Path/To/automated_version.py` with your path to `automated_version.py`

-Open up Windows Task Scheduler with `win r` and then entering `%windir%\system32\taskschd.msc /s`.
+Open up Windows Task Scheduler with `windows key + r` and then entering `%windir%\system32\taskschd.msc /s`.
 Or you can find it somewhere in control panel.

 Click Create Basic Task